Top 10 Architecture Firms in Asia

-Moshe Safdie was awarded the American Institute of Architects (AIA) Gold Medal in May 2015.
-In his acceptance speech, he expressed, “I want to remind us that making architecture is a collective act.
+Moshe Safdie was award the American Institute of Architects (AIA) Gold Medal in May 2015.
+Furthermore, in his acceptance speech, he expressed, “I want to remind us that making architecture is a collective act.
 Like grand opera, it takes a composer, libretto writer, conductor, chorus master, soloists and many others to achieve.”

 Many architect firms have collaborated with each other and have expanded their offices in Asia.
-In so doing, many wonderful creations and tallest buildings can be found in Asia.
+Furthermore, in so doing, many wonderful creations and tallest buildings can be found in Asia.
 The Top 10 Architecture Firms in Asia are:

-AEDAS was established in 2002 by London based AHR firm and Asian based LPT.
-The practice provides architecture, interior design, landscape design, urban design, office, retail, residential, hotel, infrastructure, education, civic and culture, and urban planning.
+AEDAS was establish in 2002 by London base AHR firm and Asian based LPT.
+However, the practice provides architecture, interior design, landscape design, urban design, office, retail, residential, hotel, infrastructure, education, civic and culture, and urban planning.

 Projects include: Boulevard Plaza, Dubai; DAMAC Heights, Dubai; Express Rail Link West Kowloon Terminus; Mandarin Oriental Chengdu; Sky City Marriott Hotel Hong Kong and Pazhou Hotel in Guangzhou, China.

-The firm was opened in 1965.
+The firm was open in 1965.
 It has 4500 professionals in 46 locations.
 Notable Gensler projects include Shanghai Tower in Shanghai, China and Abu Dhabi Financial Centre in the United Arab Emirates

 It was founded in 1939 and has over 900 professionals working in offices around the globe.
-Its practice is highly ranked globally by Hotel Business; Building Design and Construction; Hotel Management; BD World Architecture; Hospitality Architecture and Design; and Hospitality Design.
+Furthermore, its practice is highly rank globally by Hotel Business; Building Design and Construction; Hotel Management; BD World Architecture; Hospitality Architecture and Design; and Hospitality Design.

 Projects include: Four Seasons Resort, Hualālai in Hawaii; The Venetian Macao